Smart-Campus-Environment/Swim-For-Love-Project/README.md

 # Functionalities

 1. Swimmer as an Object
 2. Add Swimmer
 3. Update stat_all.json
 4. Update stat.json of each swimmer
 5. Save Function
 5. Read from Save Function
+6. New Feature: BigScreenDisplay.py
+	Open Safari to set URL, and waits for input to take to swimmer stat page.

 # To-Do's